fomeboy/agency/README.md

 - setDeffDepCheck (flag)

-  *setting this flag to true (false by default) will cause the agency to look not only for the executed state of each agent but also its waiting for execution state; decomposing usage case #5 steps:*
+  *setting this flag to true (false by default) will cause the agency to look not only for the executed state of each agent but also its waiting for execution state; executed state is set to true only when the agent has actually executed whereas the waiting for execution is set at creation time; decomposing usage case #5 steps:*
     - *flag is set to false*
         - *the agency will create agent 'id1' [call stack]*
         - *the agency will create agent 'id2' [call stack]*